Saturday, August 18, 2018

 This alleged pedophile ring, according to Feldman is comprised of men in the upper echelon of Hollywood executives and has continued to exist to this very day.
 So Feldman, who has gone on record to proclaim that he is doing God's work, first wrote an autobiography titled "Coreyography" and then got the bright idea to turn it into a feature film.
 Feldman went on You Tube and began to ask people to invest money for his film.
 He initially wanted to raise ten million dollars because in his words this film was to be an important endeavor, check out the video for yourself.
 Feldman was going to hire only the best people for his pet project.
 Plus he intended to distribute the film himself.

 Unfortunately, he was only able to amass from 5,899 investors the munificent sum of $273,151.00.
 That's not a whole lot of money to make a theatrical film with.
 At that price, he surely won't be able to hire the industry's best people for his vanity fest.
-If the film is ever made, and I at this point I highly doubt it, Feldman will have to settle for second or even third rate talent instead.
+If the film is ever made, and at this point I highly doubt it, Feldman will have to settle for second or even third rate talent instead.
 The one nagging question that remains is: why not just report this pedophile ring to the police, as Feldman says he has.
 What would making a movie based on his autobiography accomplish?
 Simply put, he would be in front of the public once again basking in the limelight and once again relevant to the public at large while patting himself on the back for doing God's work.

 Feldman announced that the film would be finished by June of this year.
 Well, boys and girls, here we are in mid August and there's been no mention of his film.
 No more self serving You Tube videos.
 No nothing.
 Instead he's been in hiding ever since his claims of being attacked with a knife by someone hired by the all powerful Hollywood pedophile ring in an attempt silence his allegations against them.
 According to him, even his Angels have quit the band in fear of their lives.
 Um, no. The tour bus driver as well as one of the Angels have made statements stating that they quit due to not being paid and terrible working conditions.
 If truth be told, these industry power players, if they exist, probably don't stay up late at night worrying about Feldman's devastating expose' and the ruinous affect it'll have on their careers in Hollywood.
 There are no clandestine cabals in darkened chambers where these men confer to decide on what to do concerning that trouble maker Corey Feldman, either.